eclipse-sumo/sumo/docs/web/docs/Tutorials/PublicTransport.md

 Below you can see examples from the code for the routes of the trams and buses.

-To obtain a repeating schedule multiple approaches are feasible
+To obtain a repeating schedule multiple approaches are feasible:

 - define repeating vehicles (`<flow>`) that disappear after running the route once.
 This is useful if the network does not contain the full circuit of the route
 - define a single vehicle with a repeating route.
 This is ideal for letting delays from one round of the schedule carry over to the next round